spatel510/movieapp-ionic/README.md

 :warning: The app cannot be run anymore due to API changes.
-There is no plans to work on this project more...
+There is no plans to work on this project more.

+Want to test something.

 # Movie theater application